drbean/curriculum/pages/homepage/markdown/JoJoe.md

 'Jojo' is another girl's name, but no 'Joe-joe' for boys.

+#### Personal disclosure

+I think I first encountered 'Jo' as a girl's name as a boy in Louisa May Alcott's
+_Little Women_, and I thought it odd for a girl to have that name.

 ### 'girl' and 'gueule'

 After writing about Jo vs Joe, I remembered my French teacher asking us to think about the word, 'girl' and it was universally acknowledged it had a pretty sound.